 Engineer PA-09, PA-20, or PA-21.
 Yes, it’s worth the cost.

-The gantry wiring should be all 24 gauge wire except for the hot end heater, which should be wired with 20 gauge for safety.
+The gantry wiring should be all sized as recommended.
 This will permit all of the wires to fit within the drag chains.
-The power wiring (AC and DC) should be at least 20 gauge, preferably larger (18 or 16 gauge).
+The power wiring needs to be larger due to the load from the AC heater (if applicable).

 - Power Wiring/Mains Wiring: at least 18 awg (0.75 mm²), better 16 awg (1.25 mm²)

 - Hotend Heater: 20 awg (0.5 mm²)

 The BOM currently specifies silicone wire for bend and heat tolerance.
 For an increased cost, PTFE (or Heluflon) wire is a option.
 PTFE (Heluflon) insulation is thinner and slicker, making it more effective in the drag chains and granting the cables a longer lifetime.

 The BTT SKR controller is inexpensive and extremely capable for the purpose.
-Either an SKR 1.3 or 1.4 is recommended and can be used.
+Either an SKR 1.3 or 1.4 is historically recommended and can be used.
 While both controllers have different pin configurations, they use the same controller chip.
-BTT is no longer producing the 1.3 and it will eventually be unavailable.
+BTT is no longer producing both the 1.3 and 1.4 and they will eventually be unavailable.
+Current alteranives include:

-The Turbo version is certainly usable, but the additional speed is not required since most of the computing is handled by the Raspberry Pi.
+The turbo (or higher speed) versions are certainly usable, but the additional speed is not required since most of the computing is handled by the Raspberry Pi.

 - They would not be recommended for the Z and E motors (Just E for the Switchwire).
 Those axis are already geared or screw driven which give them better resolution.
 Going to 0.9 degree motors means they would then need twice as many steps to go the same distance as a 1.8 degree motor.
 This combined with microstepping results in more cpu load on your boards and would then start to limit how fast you can drive these.